Semi-infinite highest weight categories: Generalizations of quasi-hereditary algebras

+\begin{remark} We have formulated Definition~\ref{doacc} only for algebras over our usual ground field $\k$, but the definition makes sense with $\k$ replaced by some more general commutative ground ring $R$ (``finite-dimensional" being interpreted as ``free of finite rank").
+Then, in the symmetrically based upper finite case, Definition~\ref{doacc} is equivalent to the notion of an object-adapted cellular category from \cite[Def.~2.1]{ELauda}.
+This can be seen from Corollary~\ref{climbing} and \cite[Lemmas~2.6-2.8]{ELauda}.
+Elias and Lauda also note in {\em loc. cit.} that the diagrammatic Hecke category $\mathcal{H}_{BS}(W,S)$ of \cite{EW} associated to a Coxeter system $(W,S)$ is an example of an object-adapted cellular category.
+In our language, the path algebra $H$ of $\mathcal{H}_{BS}(W,S)$ is an upper finite symmetrically based quasi-hereditary algebra defined over the ground ring $R = \mathbb{Q}[\mathfrak{h}]$, that is, the ring of regular functions arising from a realization $\mathfrak{h}$ of $(W,S)$.
+A cellular basis is given by the double light leaves basis.
+(One needs some assumptions on the realization as in \cite{EW} for this basis to be defined.) \end{remark}

-\begin{remark} In the upper finite case, Definition~\ref{doacc} is equivalent to the notion of object-adapted cellular category\footnote{Strictly speaking, the notion in \cite{ELauda} corresponds to what we would call an upper finite based quasi-hereditary algebra {\em with duality}, since it assumes the presence of an additional symmetry.} from \cite[Definition 2.1]{ELauda}.
-This can be seen from Corollary~\ref{climbing} and \cite[Lemmas 2.6--2.8]{ELauda}; we have imposed the additional assumption that the underlying categories are finite-dimensional.
-When $A$ is a finite-dimensional algebra, i.e., $A$ is unital rather than locally unital, Definition~\ref{doacc} is equivalent to the notion of based quasi-hereditary algebra from \cite[Definition 2.4]{KM}.
-To see this, one takes our set $\Lambda$ indexing the special idempotents to be the set $I$ from \cite{KM}; this set indexes mutually orthogonal idempotents $e_i \in A$ according to \cite[Lemma 2.8]{KM}.
+\begin{remark} In the finite case, Definition~\ref{doacc} is equivalent to the notion of based quasi-hereditary algebra from \cite[Def.~2.4]{KM}.
+To see this, one takes the set $\Lambda$ indexing the special idempotents in our setup to be the set $I$ from {\em loc. cit.} (which indexes mutually orthogonal idempotents $e_i \in A$ according to \cite[Lem.~2.8]{KM}).
 Then we take our set $I$ to be the set $\Lambda \sqcup \{0\}$, i.e., we add one more element indexing one more idempotent $e_0 := 1_A - \sum_{\lambda \in \Lambda} e_\lambda$.
-Kleshchev and Muth established the equivalence of their notion of based quasi-hereditary algebra with the original notion of quasi-hereditary algebra from \cite{CPS} (providing the partial order on $\Lambda$ is actually a total order); we will reprove this equivalence in a different way below.
+Kleshchev and Muth established the equivalence of their notion of based quasi-hereditary algebra with the original notion of quasi-hereditary algebra from \cite{CPS} (providing the partial order on $\Lambda$ is actually a total order); for ground fields, we will reprove this equivalence in a different way below.
 See also \cite{DuR} which established a similar result using a related notion of standardly based algebra. \end{remark}